dwyl/phoenix-ecto-append-only-log-example/README.md

-to store your App's data makes it _much_ easier to build the App almost _immediately_ because records are never changed, history is preserved and can easily be referred to i.e: you have built-in debug-ability, traceability and stats.
+to store your App's data makes it _much_ easier to build the App almost _immediately_ because records are never changed, history is preserved and can easily be referred to i.e: you have built-in "history"/traceability, debug-ability, and usage stats!

 Once you overcome the _initial_ learning curve, you will see that your Apps become _easy_ to _reason_ about